ceshine/modern_chinese_nlp/README.md

 [**WIP**] This project is still in a very early development stage.
 Things might change dramatically in the near future.

+## 20190425 Update

+**This project has lost its purpose since the moment BERT released multilingual and Chinese version of pretrained models.
+Readers are advised to check out [those models](https://github.com/google-research/bert/blob/master/multilingual.md) and other similar projects (e.g. [Universal Sentence Encoder](https://tfhub.dev/google/universal-sentence-encoder-xling-many/1)).**

 ## Development Notes

 This codebase is under major overhaul.
 Previously it heavily depended on fast.ai v0.7 which also does a lot of things besides NLP.
 Now fast.ai v0.7 is replaced with a lightweight general [PyTorch helper bot](https://github.com/ceshine/pytorch_helper_bot/) and an NLP package *dekisugi* in this library.
 I'm considering adding some dependencies to other well-maintained and modularized librarires (e.g. torchtext, AllenNLP, etc.) to reduce future maintenence workloads.